theMichaelB/OWS-StaticSiteGenerator/hugo/content/about.md

 Whether you're a seasoned writer or a curious reader, Open World Stories invites you to be a part of something new and exciting.
 Help us build a new form of storytelling.

-**We're currently in an early, experimental phase, focused on building our first world, Oakhaven, with a small group of dedicated founding writers.** This is a chance to get in on the ground floor, directly shape the project's development, and help us refine the tools and processes that will power future worlds.
+**We're currently in an early, experimental phase, focused on building our first world, Fableford, with a small group of dedicated founding writers.** This is a chance to get in on the ground floor, directly shape the project's development, and help us refine the tools and processes that will power future worlds.

 ## Be a Founding Writer